 Waste management is another top priority to Namib Sky where everything is always sorted and transported to recycling companies in Windhoek.

 In addition, the local community benefits socially and economically.

 Employees are encouraged and sponsored to follow courses that will improve their living standards.

 Helping the local community Soar

-10 years ago, Namib Sky Balloon Safaris created a trust to help the community in the Sossusvlei area and founded “Little Bugs”, the first Early Childhood Development and Primary school in the area.
-Beginning with 4 local children and Denis and Andreia’s young daughter, Little Bugs now miraculously hosts up to 50+ kids, fetching them by bus every day and driving them back after school, doing over 100km within the Sossusvlei area in order to ensure all children have access to education.
+10 years ago, Namib Sky Balloon Safaris created a trust to help the community in the Sossusvlei area and founded the Namib Sky Community School, the first Early Childhood Development and Primary school in the area.
+Beginning with 4 local children and Denis and Andreia’s young daughter, Namib Sky Community School now miraculously hosts up to 50+ kids, fetching them by bus every day and driving them back after school, doing over 100km within the Sossusvlei area in order to ensure all children have access to education.

 All the kids are given 3 meals a day, where they have created a nutritional programme for the best Brain Food on offer.
 On top of this, they now have four teachers and a computer centre, which doubles up to teach the adults computer skills after school hours.

 Namib Sky has also taken this to further heights with the Namib Sky Community Foundation, where they teach the adult community skills such as sewing, knitting and other handwork and art expertise.
-The finished products are then sold via craft centres and curio shops, and the profits are pumped back into Little Bugs school.
+The finished products are then sold via craft centres and curio shops, and the profits are pumped back into Namib Sky Community School.
 Namib Sky’s mission to introduce a safe, healthy and stimulating child-friendly environment for quality Early Childhood Education in the local community of Sossusvlei is something they can be very proud of and the advantages and skills they are teaching the older generations with accessibility and knowledge for all, should be commended.